Sarsaparella/FreeMetagenomics_2.0/README.md

 As a result, a list of BGCs and annotated protein-coding genes of prokaryotic organisms is provided.
 As an example of possible output from the Paoli _et al._ (2022) contains a lot of antibiotics, drugs, nutraceuticals, biofuels, etc. Among them, many new bioactive compounds and pathways were discovered.

+> The current setting are created spesifically for clusters with SLURM system and the Tara Ocean data.

 Good luck! :shipit: